ALib C++ Library

 ◆ Log2OfSize()

-Returns the logarithm base to for the size in bits of the template given integral type.
+Returns logarithm base 2 for the size in bits of the template given integral type.

 Precisely, this function returns: